sheldonrobinson/GQLite/dists/python/README.md

 GQLite source code is license under the [MIT License](LICENSE) and is free to everyone to use for any purpose.

-The official repositories contains bindings/APIs for C, C++, Python and Ruby.
+The official repositories contains bindings/APIs for C, C++, Python, Ruby and Crystal.

 The library is still in its early stage, but it is now fully functional.
 Development effort has now slowed down and new features are added on a by-need basis.
 It supports a subset of [OpenCypher](https://opencypher.org/), and the intent is to also support ISO GQL in the future when it become available.